Troubleshooting Ultra High Performance Volume Attachments

 All current bare metal shapes support multipath-enabled iSCSI attachments.
 See for more information Bare Metal Shapes for performance characteristics of block volumes attached to bare metal instances.

 Current VM shapes configured for 16 cores or more support multipath-enabled attachments.
-See VM Shapes for iSCSI and Paravirtualized Attached Volumes for performance characteristics of volumes attached to VMs with iSCSI attachments.
+See VM Shapes for iSCSI and Paravirtualized Attached Volumes for performance characteristics of volumes attached to VMs.

 Resolution

-If the volume is not attached to an instance with a supported shape configuration, you need to detach the volume and attach it to an instance with a supported shape configuration.
+If the volume isn't attached to an instance with a supported shape configuration, you need to detach the volume and attach it to an instance with a supported shape configuration.

 You can also edit the existing instance so that it has the correct shape configuration, but you need to ensure that you detach and reattach the volume after you edit the instance.

-If the instance has less than 8 OCPUs, you may encounter an issue, where after you edit the instance to support multipath-enabled attachments, the volume attachment is still not multipath-enabled, even after you detach and reattach the volume.
-In this scenario, you need to recreate the instance from a supported shape, and then attach the volume to the new instance.
+If the instance has less than 8 OCPUs, you might see an issue, where after you edit the instance to support multipath-enabled attachments, the volume attachment is still not multipath-enabled, even after you detach and reattach the volume.
+In this scenario, you need to re-create the instance from a supported shape, and then attach the volume to the new instance.
 For more information, see Paravirtualized volume attachment not multipath-enabled after instance is resized.

 Resources